mozium/PersonalWebsite/README.md

 # ReadMe
-The repository is dedicated to the side project to develop my personal website.
+The repository is dedicated to the side project to develop my personal website, using Node.js, Vue.js, and Express.js.